yoctoalex/eap_lab/README.rst

 You will see the Endpoint added in the returned response located in Europe and deployed on AWS:

 .. figure:: _figures/182.png

+More detailed information on this request can be found `here <https://bit.ly/3ckOJVA>`_.

 You will also see the new endpoint in the F5 UI: